Novy LEF: Changes in Editorial Vision

 After editorial disagreements between Mayakovsky and Tretyakov, Tretyakov took over as chief editor in August 1928; he initiated a pivot away from poetry toward the supposedly more “progressive” genre of prose.
-(In the September 1928 issue, Igor Terent’iev critically summarizes Mayakovsky’s reasons for abandoning the Novyi LEF journal and the LEF movement overall).
+In the September 1928 issue, Igor Terentiev critically summarized Mayakovsky’s reasons for abandoning the Novyi LEF journal and the LEF movement overall, which included editorial disagreements with Tretyakov.
 Mayakovsky’s abdication from the editorship of Novyi LEF triggered an exodus among long-standing contributors.
 After July 1928, Aseev, Osip Brik, and poet Aleksei Khruchyonykh never again published in the journal’s pages.

 The final five issues of Novyi LEF display a marked increase in the number of essays and critical prose, with a conspicuous absence of poetry.
 It was in issues No. 10 and 11 that literary critic Nikolai Chuzhak developed at considerable length his theory of “zhiznestroenie” (in effect, factographic literature as “life building”).

 Mayakovsky went on to form the short-lived REF group (Революционный фронт искусств, Revolutionary Front of the Arts) in 1929 along with Brik, Aseev, and Rodchenko.
 He subsequently joined RAPP in 1930, before his suicide in April of that year.

 Novyi LEF in America

 The eventual founding director of the Museum of Modern Art (MoMA) in New York City, Alfred H. Barr Jr., became acquainted with multiple members of the LEF group during his visit to Moscow in 1928.
 Barr’s letters and journal diary attest to his veneration of the LEF members' creative energies and vision.
-He maintained that the future of artistic development belonged to Russia – “Russia has at least a century of greatness before her, […] she will wax while France and England wane.”
+He wrote in his journal: “Russia has at least a century of greatness before her, […] she will wax while France and England wane.”

 The MoMA has digitized Rodchenko’s Novyi LEF cover artworks, which were displayed in the 2012-2013 exhibition, “The Shaping of New Visions: Photography, Film, Photobook.”

 Contributors

+After editorial disagreements between Mayakovsky and Tretyakov, Tretyakov took over as chief editor in August 1928; he initiated a pivot away from poetry toward the supposedly more “progressive” genre of prose.
+In the September 1928 issue, Igor Terentiev critically summarized Mayakovsky’s reasons for abandoning the Novyi LEF journal and the LEF movement overall, which included editorial disagreements with Tretyakov.
+Mayakovsky’s abdication from the editorship of Novyi LEF triggered an exodus among long-standing contributors.
+After July 1928, Aseev, Osip Brik, and poet Aleksei Khruchyonykh never again published in the journal’s pages.

+The final five issues of Novyi LEF display a marked increase in the number of essays and critical prose, with a conspicuous absence of poetry.
+It was in issues No. 10 and 11 that literary critic Nikolai Chuzhak developed at considerable length his theory of “zhiznestroenie” (in effect, factographic literature as “life building”).

+Mayakovsky went on to form the short-lived REF group (Революционный фронт искусств, Revolutionary Front of the Arts) in 1929 along with Brik, Aseev, and Rodchenko.
+He subsequently joined RAPP in 1930, before his suicide in April of that year.